 I’m thankful to have learned through all of my wilderness wandering what it is that God truly desires.
 God wants to partner with us in creating beautiful moments, without dominating us or being ignored by us.
 All I can do is respond to him, follow his leadership of me, and see what he writes in my story.

 Story writing is his thing.
 Above all, he values the slow, careful, mental dialogue between he and I that determines everything else in my life.
-Therefore, this kind of dialogue is what our blog is about.
+Therefore, this kind of dialogue is what our website is about.

 I hope that reading my story has given you a fresh perspective.
 If you’d like to tell me your story, or let me know how my story has encouraged you, please email me at email@example.com.
 I’d love to hear from you.
 I read all of the emails that I receive.